sagemath/trac_to_gh/Issue 7132.md

 # Issue 7132: mpir-1.2.p7 fails to build as CXXFLAGS has no 64-bit option on Solaris

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7132

 Original creator: drkirkby